NeWTs – Neighbors Working Together

 Sonoma Ecology Center will train local leaders to bring together fellow community members, to learn and take actions.
 We support our NeWTs leaders as they take on activities with their friends and neighbors such as installing low-flow faucets, adding a rain barrel to your garden, replacing lawn with native plants, and reducing sources of pollution in your home and yard.
 Participation in NeWTs is FREE!
 All participants receive locally relevant resources, water-saving tools, rebates and coupons.

 By taking action through NeWTs, we will:

-- Protect our community from the symptoms of drought,
+- Protect our community from the symptoms of drought

-- Protect important wildlife habitat for many species,
+- Protect important wildlife habitat for many species

-- Reduce potential flood damages Reduce pollution in our creeks, the San Pablo Bay, and beyond.
+- Reduce pollution in our creeks, the San Pablo Bay, and beyond

-Thanks to NeWTs funders and donors!
+Thanks to our NeWTs funders and donors!